-Lyricist / musician
+Lyricist / musician (scroll down for Artist bio)

 - LARRY McKENNA, tenor saxophonist and composer

 Called “a brilliant songwriter” by WRTI 90.1 FM Philadelphia Jazz Host Jeff Duperon, Melissa Gilstrap is a multi-talented lyricist with a passion for music and art.
 Her most recent work as a lyricist is showcased in the late guitarist Tom Giacabetti’s September 2016 CD release that she produced, “Tender Heart: Songs Of Tom Giacabetti And Melissa Gilstrap.”
 Six songs with her words are premiered on the CD by the outstanding vocalists Denise King, Joanna Pascale, Sharon Sable and Paul Jost.
 Her songs are earning praise:

 “Gilstrap's lyrics hover somewhere between wistful jazz standards and cultured language, the latter reflecting her interest in poets like Emily Dickinson, Rilke, and T.S.
 Eliot.
 Her words are artfully tailored to the music, and her sensitive use of vowel sounds (almost a lost art) allows the singers to achieve fluency and full vocal sonority.
 The flowing quality of the words and music gives the songs a feeling of familiarity like a jazz standard rather than sounding like a new piece that one must stretch to appreciate.”